Door Chimes, Doorbells, Entrance Alert, & Panic Notification Products for Employee & Customer Safety, Please Note:

 - Versatility: It's simple to move the location of a wireless doorbell to better fit your home's layout.

 - No changes to the house are required: Some people would rather not drill holes in their walls (although they are very small holes) and run wiring.
-No holes are needed to a wireless doorbell.
+No holes are needed for a wireless doorbell.

 Simple installation: The transmitter button can simply be attached to the wall with the adhesive strip on the back of the unit.
 The indoor receiver may plug into the wall or run on batteries.